From Prototypes to Sparse ECG Explanations: SHAP-Driven Counterfactuals for Multivariate Time-Series Multi-class Classification: Introduction

 One of the key challenges in healthcare engineering is the automatic analysis of ECG signals for early detection of cardiac abnormalities and timely clinical intervention.
 Despite digital recording, interpretation of 12‐lead ECGs still depends on expert visual assessment of waveforms and remains challenging due to inter‐individual variability in gender, electrode placement, and electrophysiological properties~\citep{VANDAM202167}.
 Conversely, recent innovations in healthcare have made the ECG increasingly a commodity, while training in ECG interpretation remains limited, placing a greater workload on experts and potentially hampering the early detection of cardiac patients~\citep{PRONIEWSKA202345}.

-On the other hand, the availability of large‐scale, clinically accurate 12‐lead ECG datasets (e.g., PTB‐XL~\citep{wagner_2020_ptbxl,wagner_2022_ptbxl} and PTB‐XL+~\citep{Strodthoff2023}) has enabled the development of high‐performance deep learning classifiers capable of detecting multiple cardiac conditions within a single recording.
+On the other hand, the availability of large‐scale, clinically accurate 12‐lead ECG datasets (e.g., PTB‐XL~\citep{wagner_2020_ptbxl,wagner_2022_ptbxl} and PTB‐XL+~\citep{Strodthoff2023} has enabled the development of high‐performance deep learning classifiers capable of detecting multiple cardiac conditions within a single recording.
 However, the inherent complexity of these models renders their decision‐making processes opaque to end users~\citep{Holzinger2019}, underscoring the need for tailored explainable AI techniques in ECG interpretation.
+Crucially, the challenge extends beyond the algorithm itself.
+As~\cite{SCHMITT2023100520} argues about safety-critical digital ecosystems, effective deployment requires seamless integration, real-time responsiveness, and strict governance.
+Our framework aligns with these principles by providing efficient and verifiable explanations.
+Those requirements are equally vital for clinical decision-support systems.
+Consequently, there is a pressing need for tailored explainable AI techniques that not only clarify model outputs but also fit within rigorous healthcare workflows.

-Despite progress in SHAP-based local explanations such as WindowSHAP~\citep{WindowSHAP2023}, current methods might be too slow for real-time deployment~\citep{vanlooveren2020interpretablecounterfactualexplanationsguided}.
+Despite progress in SHAP-based local explanations~\citep{Lundberg2017} such as WindowSHAP~\citep{WindowSHAP2023}, current methods might be too slow for real-time deployment~\citep{vanlooveren2020interpretablecounterfactualexplanationsguided}.
 Counterfactual generation techniques frequently violate ECG morphology and temporal coherence, yielding physiologically implausible waveforms. ~\cite{baig2025arrhythmiavisionresourceconsciousdeeplearning} describe a lightweight ECG analysis system tailored for wearable and embedded platforms.
 They highlight the demand for efficient models capable of real-time analysis in resource-limited settings, yet many XAI techniques still introduce substantial computational overhead.
-This persistent shortfall in explainability performance motivates our work: our framework delivers potentially low-latency inference, actionable counterfactual explanations, and the potential for point-of-care deployment on standard clinical workstations.
+This persistent shortfall in explainability performance motivates our work: our framework delivers potentially low-latency inference, actionable counterfactual explanations, which are physiologically faithful as they are grounded in real patient prototypes, and the potential for point-of-care deployment on standard clinical workstations.

 In recent works, explainable AI methods have been applied to ECG interpretation with promising results.
 Image-based techniques, such as those of~\cite{image_based_ecg_2023}, overlay heatmaps on 12-lead ECG images to highlight diagnostically relevant waveform features and improve model interpretability.
 They further advocate for advanced XAI strategies: counterfactual explanations and rule-based methods, to boost both transparency and robustness.
 Similarly,~\cite{TANYEL2025107227} employed DiCE-based counterfactuals~\cite{mothilal2020dice} on the PTB-XL dataset, validating generated examples with two cardiologists and demonstrating their clinical relevance.
 Building on these complementary approaches, our framework combines rule-based explanations, heatmaps and efficient counterfactual generation to deliver real-time, actionable insights.